Going solar is great. It saves people money, it’s good for the environment, and it’s the perfect conversation starter for neighborhood block parties.

 At Sungage, we want to help as many homeowners go solar as we can.
 Providing flexibility when a homeowner needs to move is just another way we’re doing that.

-First, you can simply use the proceeds of your home sale to payoff your solar loan.
+The best alternative is to simply use the proceeds of your home sale to pay off your solar loan.
 Alternatively, your buyer could pay off the remainder of your solar loan or roll it into their new mortgage.
-With either of these options, you can obtain a payoff quote by emailing solarloanservice@nbtbank.com.
-You’ll need to authorize the action you’ve chosen.
-The bank will send you a quote via email with terms regarding the release of the equipment lien after the payoff.
-Later, you’ll need to contact the servicing bank at solarloanservice@nbtbank.com to inform them of your decision.
+With either of these options, you should start by obtaining a payoff quote and allow at least 30 days for the process.

 For more information on transferability of a solar loan, please feel free to call us anytime at 844-SUNGAGE (786-4243) or use our live chat.